 - have no credit shortage when the program starts;

 - meet transfer credit limit requirements: no more than 32 transfer credits when starting a year-long program or no more than 48 transfer credits when starting a semester-long program.
-Students attending Smith JYA programs do not have transfer credit limits as students earn Smith credit on Smith JYA programs;
+Students participating on one of the Smith Programs Abroad in Florence, Geneva, Hamburg or Paris do not have transfer credit limits as students earn Smith credit on these programs;

 - students may study abroad only once, for either a semester or a full year.